 If you are following a system like David Allen’s GTD to organize your work, one of the “duties” you have is a regular review to make sure that all projects move along.
-A stuck project is a project that has no defined next actions, so it will never show up in the TODO lists Org mode produces.
+A stuck project is a project that has no defined next actions, so it never shows up in the TODO lists Org mode produces.
 During the review, you need to identify such projects and define next actions for them.

 project is and how to find it.

-(setq org-stuck-projects '("+PROJECT/-MAYBE-DONE" ("NEXT" "TODO") ("@SHOP") "\\<IGNORE\\>"))
+(setq org-stuck-projects '("+PROJECT/-MAYBE-DONE" ("NEXT" "TODO") ("@shop") "\\<IGNORE\\>"))

 Note that if a project is identified as non-stuck, the subtree of this entry is searched for stuck projects.